AIxMath/Lecture-LambdaCalculus/slides.md

 <div h-5 />

-If you've learnt or heard of "Turing Machine", you probably know the "Chomsky Hierarchy".
+If you've learnt or heard of Turing Machine, you probably know the Chomsky Hierarchy.

 - Type 0: Recursively Enumerable (Turing Machine)
 - Type 1: Context-Sensitive (Linear-Bounded Automaton)
 - Type 2: Context-Free (Pushdown Automaton)
 - Type 3: Regular (Finite Automaton)

-There are two other models as powerful as "Turing Machine" -- the "Lambda Calculus" and "Primitive Recursion".
+There are two other models as powerful as Turing Machine -- the Lambda Calculus and Primitive Recursion.

-Today we are going to discuss about the "Lambda Calculus".
+Today we are going to discuss about the Lambda Calculus.
 We will explore how it originated from mathematics, crossed the bridge between mathematics and computer science, and achieved significant breakthroughs in the field of computing.

 ---